 What This Actually Reveals

-Human-led work resists externalization.
-You can describe the inputs and outputs.
-You can offer heuristics and guardrails.
-But something essential doesn't transfer.
-The work requires you there, in the moment, responding to particulars that couldn't have been specified in advance.
+Resists externalization.
+You can describe inputs and outputs, offer heuristics and guardrails.
+But something irreducible doesn't transfer.
+The work requires you there, responding to particulars that couldn't have been specified in advance.

-Pattern work transfers fully.
+Transfers fully.
 If you can write it down completely enough that someone with no context could execute it, that's pattern.
-The work follows rules even when the rules are complicated, even when there are many branches and edge cases.
 The complexity is in the conditional logic, not in the judgment.

 Most knowledge work mixes both.
 The discipline of externalization reveals the ratio.